mirzabadrul/aiquiz_app/README.md

 ## 🚀 About Me
-Hi Everyone, I'm Mirza! 👋 I'm a Computer Science Student.
+Hi Everyone, I'm Mirza! 👋 I'm a Computer Science Student and i just new here

 # Project Title